viamrobotics/docs/docs/data/visualize.md

   If you are using a connection URI, your username is already included in the URI string.

-- **Password**: Your chosen password for your database user, configured with the `viam data database` command.
+- **Password**: Your chosen password for your database user, configured with the `viam data database configure` command.
   Your password must be at least 8 characters long, and include at least one uppercase, one number, and one special character (such as `$` or `%`):

 With your data connection configured, you can then follow the instructions for your specific third-party visualization tool to be able to visualize that data on your chosen platform.